colcon/colcon.readthedocs.org/user/overriding-packages.rst

 When it can happen
 ++++++++++++++++++

-* A python package providing entrypoints is overridden with a version that provides the same specification.
+* A python package providing entry points is overridden with a version that provides the same specification.

 How to avoid it
 +++++++++++++++